Asset allocation strategy

 A strategy designed to protect the financial health of the Plan

-The strategic allocation is designed to maximize resilience in a volatile context and help us gradually improve the Plan’s long-term financial health.
-We simulate a multitude of economic scenarios to ensure achievement of these objectives in as many plausible economic contexts as possible.
+Strategic allocation is designed to maximize resilience in a volatile environment and help us gradually improve the Plan's long-term financial health.
+We simulate a multitude of economic scenarios to ensure the achievement of these objectives in as many plausible economic contexts as possible.
 We continually roll out initiatives to optimize our activities and improve results.

 Two separate portfolios, two different goals